zZedx/zZedx/README.md

 ### Hi there 👋

 I'm a web developer from India, currently focusing on full-stack web development.
-I have experience with HTML, CSS, JavaScript, MongoDB, Node.js, Express.js, and React.
 My goal is to become a full-stack developer, and I'm passionate about learning new web technologies.

 ---